 - FBAR (if company has foreign bank accounts)

 Next, I’ll share more details on how we’re approaching our accounting close.

 Week 2: Clean our balance sheet

-Preparing the annual accounting close is a great opportunity to clean up our financial statements, in anticipation of our annual financial audit.
+Preparing the annual accounting close is a great opportunity to do some bookkeeping clean up our financial statements, in anticipation of our annual financial audit.
 I like to start with the balance sheet.
 Here are the questions we run through for different accounts.

 Financial reporting is the story of money, how it's being used, allocated, spent, and collected.
 Your bank accounts are at the epicenter of any financial statements.
 Questions to ask your team: